 The house in this manual is 21' x 21' [441 sq. ft.]
-It is a non incremental single storey house with two rooms of 12'4" X 8'9", a kitchen of 6'1" x 9'10" and a veranda of the same dimensions.
+It is a one storey house with two rooms of 12'4" X 8'9", a kitchen of 6'1" x 9'10" and a veranda of the same dimensions.
+The house can also have a bamboo attic as per the owners' requirements [Pg 68].
 It is composed by a core rectangular structure made out of compressed earth blocks and reinforced vertically with re-bars and horizontally through concrete banding at floor, sill and lintel levels.
 The kitchen and veranda have a light bamboo structure.
 The walls of the kitchen and gables are made out of woven bamboo and mud plaster (wattle and daub).
 The roofing structure is made out of bamboo, with bamboo mats for insulation and CGI sheets as roofing cover.
 Bamboo is a sustainable building material very suited for the construction of a house in different regions of Nepal.